jvargit/CTF_Challenges/README.md

 # CTF_Challenges
-Compilation of CTF write ups to affirm knowledge / log experience.
+Compilation of CTF write ups for challenges I have completed to affirm knowledge / log experience.